SkyDeckAGoGo/neo-beta-datapack/README.md

-# Neo-Beta datapack for Minecraft 20w30a.
+# Neo-Beta-Plus datapack for Minecraft 1.16.2 pre release 1.

-A datapack to bring back beta 1.7.3 esque terrain generation for 1.16.2.
+A branch of the Neo-Beta datapack that adds a modern touch onto beta terrain.

 This page is for updates and bug reports.

 For more info on this pack, check out the Planet Minecraft page (https://www.planetminecraft.com/data-pack/neo-beta-datapack-beta-1-7-3-esque-terrain-generation-for-your-1-16-2-worlds/)

 # Updates
-V1.2 - 24/07/2020
-Now compatible with the latest snapshot!
-- pack updated to 20w30a
-- some internal clean-up.
-Should be unnoticable.

-V1.1 - 19/07/2020
+V1.0 - 31/07/2020
-Weekend update!
+- branched the project out from the master
-- added the swamplands biome
+- added experimental river biomes that run through the middle of biomes
-- altered biome colours to better match beta 1.7.3
-- added biome dependent sky colours
-- altered seasonal and rainforest tree spawning to more accurately mimic beta (seasonal forests now only spawn oak and big oak, rainforests have a better chance of spawning big oak trees)
+	- two varients, cold rivers and regular rivers
+- added modern structures to biomes such as villages, ruined portals, strongholds, mineshafts etc..
+- removed lower biomes but changed the height distribution of regular biomes.